PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 retrieving its logs), and can accept and serve those resources in different representations for convenience or efficiency.

-Kubernetes supports efficient change notifications on resources via *watches*.
+PlaidCloud supports efficient change notifications on resources via *watches*.
-Kubernetes also provides consistent list operations so that API clients can effectively cache, track, and synchronize the state of resources.
+PlaidCloud also provides consistent list operations so that API clients can effectively cache, track, and synchronize the state of resources.

-You can view the [API reference](/docs/reference/kubernetes-api/) online, or read on to learn about the API in general.
+You can view the [API reference](/docs/reference/PlaidCloud-api/) online, or read on to learn about the API in general.

 <!-- body -->
-## Kubernetes API terminology {#standard-api-terminology}
+## PlaidCloud API terminology {#standard-api-terminology}

-Kubernetes generally leverages common RESTful terminology to describe the API concepts:
+PlaidCloud generally leverages common RESTful terminology to describe the API concepts:

 * A *resource type* is the name used in the URL (`pods`, `namespaces`, `services`)